CodeSynergy-Labs/e-commerce-psql/README.md

-# Cartify Application - PostgreSQL Testcontainers Integration
+# E-Commerce Application - PostgreSQL Testcontainers Integration

 This repository contains a Java Spring Boot application for managing products (`ProductDao` entity) and integrates with PostgreSQL using **Testcontainers** for database testing in isolated environments.
 This document outlines the project setup, Testcontainers usage, and instructions for running tests.